 About the Congress

-The 2023 iSEE Congress will address the challenges associated with globally interconnected systems — and the need for partnerships and coordination to tackle planetary-scale challenges including infectious disease emergence, biodiversity loss, and climate change.
+The 2023 iSEE Congress addressed the challenges associated with globally interconnected systems — and the need for partnerships and coordination to tackle planetary-scale challenges including infectious disease emergence, biodiversity loss, and climate change.

 As evidenced from regional and global pandemics, environmental and public health crises can cross political boundaries and affect many different economic sectors.
 Yet responses to these crises have varied enormously among nations and with only limited coordination.
 In the absence of global coordination, responses to environmental and public health crises can be reactionary and with nations acting in their own self-interest.
 Emerging infectious diseases, biodiversity loss, and climate change are among the most critical, planetary-scale challenges facing humanity in the 21st century.
 The focus must shift from unilateral approaches to coordination among diverse stakeholders in addressing complex problems.

-iSEE Congress 2023 will highlight how interdisciplinary collaborations can help tackle the enormous challenge of coordinating global responses to crises of planetary scale.
-By bringing together experts from multiple disciplines, the symposium will foster further collaborations and provide a public platform for the community to engage in pressing concerns.
+iSEE Congress 2023 highlighted how interdisciplinary collaborations can help tackle the enormous challenge of coordinating global responses to crises of planetary scale.
+By bringing together experts from multiple disciplines, the symposium fostered further collaborations and provided a public platform for the community to engage in pressing concerns.

 In addition to its generous support from the Alvin H. Baum Family Fund, iSEE Congress received additional funding from the Center for Global Studies’ U.S. Department of Education Title VI Natural Resource Center Grant in Global Studies.

 WEDNESDAY, APRIL 12

 5-5:15 p.m. — Day 1 Welcome, Opening Remarks, Introducing the Congress